-As a standard, we employ all the following methods to ensure our site is accessible to as many people as possible:
+We use the following methods to make sure our site is accessible to as many people as possible:

 - All pages are structured so that they can be read aloud using screen readers.